 Research: I use critical theory to unpack cultural representations of gender, desire, same-sex sexuality, and race in creative media (literature, film/tv studies, and visual representation).
 I am very interested in texts that can be described as “queer” (in one form or another) by female cultural producers.
 These texts often trouble received knowledges about gender, class, sexuality, and nation; they also often trouble literary and filmic narrative conventions.

 About My Classes: My courses are first and foremost spaces for critical thinking about signifying practices.
-They are built around the different interpretations of meaning, the underlying significations of discourses and texts, asking questions, and thinking through ideas and cultural logics.
+They are built around the different interpretations of meaning and thinking through ideas and cultural logics.
 We become close readers of text/discourses (literary, visual, theoretical, cultural) and use discussion (in essays and as a group) to unpack and (in)form meaning.
 Our analytical method seeks to give thoughtful attention to what is said, how it is said, what is implied, and what/who is discussed as well as the endeavor to understand why.
 Students support ideas with details, quotes, and reflective interpretations of texts/meanings.

 - “At the Interstices of Diaspora: Queering the Long Story Short in Caribbean Literature by Women” Contemporary Essays on the Postcolonial Short Story Edited by Paul March-Russell and Maggie Awadalla.
 London: Palgrave Macmillian, 2013.